Nicholas Mulder

 Nicholas Mulder works on European and international history from the nineteenth century to the present.
 His research focuses on political, economic, military and intellectual history, with particular attention to the era of the world wars between 1914 and 1945.

 His book The Economic Weapon: The Rise of Sanctions as a Tool of Modern War (Yale University Press, 2022) is a history of the interwar origins of economic sanctions.
 It shows how sanctions emerged during World War I from blockade practices, enabled distant coercion against civilian societies in peacetime, spawned new ways of intervening in the world economy, and unintentionally accelerated anti-liberal autarky projects among fascist powers.
-The Economic Weapon was named a Best Book of 2022 by The Economist and Foreign Affairs and was awarded the 2023 Stuart L. Bernath Prize for best first book by the Society for Historians of American Foreign Relations (SHAFR).
-The book has been translated into Japanese (Tokyo: Nikkei Business Publications, 2023), traditional Chinese (Taipei: Acropolis, 2023) and simplified Chinese (Beijing: China Science and Technology Press, 2024) and translations are forthcoming in Vietnamese (Hanoi: Suthat Publishing House, 2024) and Italian (Turin: Einaudi, 2025).
+The Economic Weapon has been awarded the 2024 Paul Birdsall Prize in European military and strategic history by the American Historical Association (AHA), the 2023 Stuart L. Bernath Prize for best first book by the Society for Historians of American Foreign Relations (SHAFR), and was named a Best Book of 2022 by The Economist and Foreign Affairs.
+It has been translated into Japanese and traditional and simplified Chinese, and Vietnamese and Italian translations are forthcoming.

 Mulder is currently finishing The Age of Confiscation: Making and Taking Property Since the Industrial Revolution (forthcoming 2026 with Little, Brown in the US and Allen Lane in the UK), an international history of expropriation in the modern era.
 It examines the seizure of property within the great transformations of the 19th and 20th centuries–from the absolutist and revolutionary destruction of feudalism to the emancipation of slaves and serfs, and from the sequestration of foreign assets in the world wars to the nationalization and privatization of industry and infrastructure in the postwar era.
 The book shows how large-scale coercive asset transfers have been a major force in recent political and economic history, as societies have been shaped by the proprietarian and confiscatory sides of state power.